We encourage families to think of ways big and small to say thank you to your helper this May – Helper Appreciation Month 2023

 The idea for celebrating helpers throughout the month of May began in Hong Kong, where resident Steve Chitty pointed out the month is a natural fit given that it encompasses Labour Day, Mother’s Day and the International Day of Families.

-Education is a key to ensuring helpers break the cycle of poverty.
-Click through to find out about the wide range of helper education courses available across Singapore – many online! – which span financial literacy, cooking, beauty, first aid and home healthcare.
+Education is key to ensuring helpers break the cycle of poverty.
+Click through below to find out about the wide range of helper education courses available across Singapore – which span financial literacy, cooking, beauty, first aid, and home healthcare.

-Everyone deserves good healthcare, yet sadly many helpers receive the bare minimum checkups without regard for dental or vision care.
+Everyone deserves good healthcare, yet sadly many helpers receive the bare minimum of checkups without regard to dental or vision care.
+Our past Helper Appreciation Month partner, Osler Health, has offered free cervical cancer tests for all domestic helpers of patients.
+Find out more here.
 Plus, find out how you can help your domestic worker access basic financial knowledge and education to support her family, plan for her future and retirement, and ensure she avoids common hazards like loan sharks.
-Click through for information on a free online courses, and to find out more about small business success stories from AIDHA here in Singapore.
+Click through for information on courses, and to find out more about small business success stories from AIDHA in Singapore.